ronald890119/ShearWall/README.md

 This is a repo for 2024 S2 Capstone Project.

 ## Dataset
 The images for this project are from this [repo](https://github.com/fyangneil/pavement-crack-detection).
 The datasets include training set, validation set, and testing set.
 All of them have two versions, which include high resolution and cropped images.
+After downloading the dataset, please follow the required directory structure below to prevent path issues.

 ## Virtual Environment
 It is recommended that installing packages in a virtual environment.